mikhailknyazev/michaelkubecourse-pipelines/README.md

-# jenkins-chaos-workflows
+# michaelkubecourse-pipelines
-Jenkins with Chaos Workflows
+Pipelines for course "Configuring Kubernetes for Reliability with LitmusChaos"